dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 754. Reach a Number.md

 754. Reach a Number

 You are standing at position `0` on an infinite number line.
-There is a goal at position target.
+There is a goal at position `target`.

 On each move, you can either go left or right.
 During the `n`-th move (starting from 1), you take n steps.